What is Shift Left Testing? And What Does It Mean for DevOps?

 Share valuable insights.

 Involve your DevOps team in result analysis activities.
 Don’t practice information hiding.
-Share all load testing and monitoring results with your engineers to nail down the cause of all issues.
+Share all load testing (including Selenium load testing) and monitoring results with your engineers to nail down the cause of all issues.

 Monitoring of all layers.